ericbulloch/kwmd/vulnerabilities/insecure_design.md

 | Plan for Secure Failure States | Designing systems to fail securely ensures that, in the event of a failure, the system does not expose sensitive information or become vulnerable to attacks. |

 ## Summary

+Insecure Design can be prevented.
+The software development process needs to establish and use a secure development lifecycle.
+The team needs to evaluate and design security and privacy-related controls.
+Threat modeling needs to occur for critical authentication, access control, business logic and key flows.
+Bad actor use cases need to be implemented that are based on that threat modeling.
+Unit and integration tests are needed to try and validate all critical flows that were written for bad actor use cases.